-- 2. Primality test: Agrawal and his students Saxena and Kayal from India found in 2002 the first ever deterministic polynomial-time (in the number of digits) primality test.
-There methods involve arithmetic in quotients of $(\mathbf{Z}/n\mathbf{Z})[x]$, which are best understood in the context of algebraic number theory.
-For example, Lenstra, Bernstein, and others have done that and improved the algorithm significantly. - 3.
-Deeper point of view on questions in number theory: - (a) Pell's Equation $(x^2 dy^2 = 1) \Longrightarrow$ Units in real quadratic fields \Longrightarrow Unit groups in number fields - (b) Diophantine Equations \implies For which n does $x^n + y^n = z^n$ have a non-trivial solution? - (c) Integer Factorization \implies Factorization of ideals - (d) Riemann Hypothesis \implies Generalized Riemann Hypothesis - (e) Deeper proof of Gauss's quadratic reciprocity law in terms of arithmetic of cyclotomic fields $\mathbf{Q}(e^{2\pi i/n})$, which leads to class field theory. - 4.
+- 2. Primality testing: Agrawal and his students Saxena and Kayal from India found in 2002 the first ever deterministic polynomial-time (in the number of digits) primality test.
+There methods involve arithmetic in quotients of $(\mathbb{Z}/n\mathbb{Z})[x]$, which are best understood in the context of algebraic number theory. - 3.
+Deeper point of view on questions in number theory: - (a) Pell's Equation $x^2 dy^2 = 1$ can be reinterpreted in terms of units in real quadratic fields, which leads to a study of unit groups of number fields. - (b) Integer factorization leads to factorization of nonzero ideals in rings of integers of number fields. - (c) The Riemann hypothesis about the zeros of $\zeta(s)$ generalizes to zeta functions of number fields. - (d) Reinterpreting Gauss's quadratic reciprocity law in terms of the arithmetic of cyclotomic fields $\mathbb{Q}(e^{2\pi i/n})$ leads to class field theory, which in turn leads to the Langlands program. - 4.
 Wiles's proof of Fermat's Last Theorem, i.e., that the equation $x^n + y^n = z^n$ has no solutions with x, y, z, n all positive integers and $n \ge 3$, uses methods from algebraic number theory extensively, in addition to many other deep techniques.
-Attempts to prove Fermat's Last Theorem long ago were hugely influential in the development of algebraic number theory by Dedekind, Hilbert, Kummer, Kronecker, and others. - 5.
-Arithmetic geometry: This is a huge field that studies solutions to polynomial equations that lie in arithmetically interesting rings, such as the integers or number fields.
+Attempts to prove Fermat's Last Theorem long ago were hugely influential in the development of algebraic number theory by Dedekind, Hilbert, Kummer, Kronecker, and others.

+5. Arithmetic geometry: This is a huge field that studies solutions to polynomial equations that lie in arithmetically interesting rings, such as the integers or number fields.
 A famous major triumph of arithmetic geometry is Faltings's proof of Mordell's Conjecture.

 Theorem 1.3.1 (Faltings).
-Let X be a nonsingular plane algebraic curve over a number field K. Assume that the manifold $X(\mathbf{C})$ of complex solutions to X has genus at least 2 (i.e., $X(\mathbf{C})$ is topologically a donut with two holes).
+Let X be a nonsingular plane algebraic curve over a number field K. Assume that the manifold $X(\mathbb{C})$ of complex solutions to X has genus at least 2 (i.e., $X(\mathbb{C})$ is topologically a donut with two holes).
 Then the set X(K) of points on X with coordinates in K is finite.